AlyssaRicketts/IDE-IT-Frontend/README.md

 If the feature suggestions you implement are included within the [current features](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt), you should use the same feature IDs as listed in [this file](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt).
 To add additional features, add the unique feature ID along with the [Suggestion](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/IDE-IT-Frontend/src/main/java/Suggestion.java) into the suggestions map in the [Controller](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/IDE-IT-Frontend/src/main/java/Controller.java).
 For adding configurations specifically, there will need to be additional implementation to enable or disable the specified configuration.

-To connect your plugin, export your project as a jar file named as 'backend_plugin.jar' and place the jar file in the IDE-IT-Frontend/IDE-IT-Frontend/lib folder.
+To connect your plugin, export your project as a jar file named as 'backend_plugin.jar' and place the jar file in the [IDE-IT-Frontend/IDE-IT-Frontend/lib](https://github.com/AlyssaRicketts/IDE-IT-Frontend/tree/master/IDE-IT-Frontend/lib) folder.
 This will include your plugin as a dependency, so the project can be built and run.
+The backend plugin should also be open in the workspace in order to test the plug-in with the backend functionalities.

 <sup>[back to top](#ide-it-frontend)</sup>